rsmitty/rsmitty.github.io/_posts/2017-03-15-Multi-Cloud-Swarm.md

 tags: docker containers aws gce cloud terraform ansible
 ---

 Since the release of Docker 1.12, there's a new Swarm mode that is baked into the Docker engine.
 I wanted to spend some time, after months of Kubernetes-only work, to check out how Swarm was doing things and to see how easy it was to get started.
-Building a quick cluster on your laptop or on a single provider seemed to be straight forward, but I couldn't readily find a no nonsense way to spin one up.
+Building a quick cluster on your laptop or on a single provider seemed to be straight forward, but I couldn’t readily find a no nonsense way to spin one up across multiple clouds.
 So, you know, I went ahead and built one.

 Today, we'll walk through how you can create a multi-cloud Swarm on AWS and GCE.
 We will use Terraform and Ansible to complete the bootstrap process, which is surprisingly straightforward.
 You can go directly to the Github repo where I stashed the code by clicking [here](https://github.com/rsmitty/cross-cloud-swarm).